jfshields/Enc-2-Dec-/README.md

 The attention connections provide a link from each of the encoder outputs states to each of the first layer of each of the time-steps.
 This was done by applying a linear transformation with a tanh activation function.
 This was combined with the input to the each time-step of the bottom layer.

 Actual value sampled training was used whereby in the decoder, actual previous values where used as the input to the time-step during training.

+A full technical report can be provided on request.